Manure Recycling Project

 In 2020, a manure recycling pilot was implemented in the Satakunta region in cooperation with the Foundation’s partners HKScan Agrofood Ecosystem®, the company’s pork contract manufacturer Emomylly Oy, and Raisio.
 510 tonnes of separated pig manure were transferred from Huittinen to a grain farm in Sastamala.
 With the solid manure fraction, the crop farm received valuable phosphorus and organic matter for their fields.
 At the same time, nutrient runoff to the Baltic Sea was reduced.

-Project Manager, Clean Baltic Sea projects
+Project Manager, marine environment projects

 John Nurminen Foundation